palle-k/SwiftState/README.md

 ```

 This store is only used in the preview and therefore can be customized to provide a better preview experience in Xcode.
 It can for example be pre-populated with demo data.
-Additionally, by providing a custom reducer and actions, network calls or other long running middlewares can be avoided.
+Additionally, by providing a custom reducer and middleware, behavior can be customized and network calls or other long running middlewares can be avoided.

 ### Middlewares